raphaelstolt/lean-package-validator/README.md

 ![PHP Version](http://img.shields.io/badge/php-5.6+-ff69b4.svg)
 [![composer.lock available](https://poser.pugx.org/stolt/lean-package-validator/composerlock)](https://packagist.org/packages/stolt/lean-package-validator)

-The LeanPackageValidator is an utility tool that validates a project/micro-package for it's `leanness`.
-A project/micro-package is considered `lean` when it's common repository artifacts won’t be included in release/dist archive files.
+The LeanPackageValidator is an utility tool that validates a project/micro-package for its `leanness`.
+A project/micro-package is considered `lean` when its common repository artifacts won’t be included in release/dist archive files.

 ## Installation
 The LeanPackageValidator CLI should be installed globally through Composer.